MaximilianKr/metalinguistic-prompting/README.md

 # Diachronic Testing of Causal Language Models

-This repository is a fork from [Prompting is not a substitute for probability measurements in large language models](https://github.com/jennhu/metalinguistic-prompting) by Hu & Roger (2023).
+This repository is a fork from [Prompting is not a substitute for probability measurements in large language models](https://github.com/jennhu/metalinguistic-prompting) by Hu & Levy (2023).

 Please refer to the author's original implementation for details.